Why do I have a Business Office hold?

 Privacy Rights of Students

 Notice is hereby given that Notre Dame of Maryland University is prepared to comply with the provisions of the Family Educational Rights and Privacy Act of 1974 (Public Law 90-247, as amended) and any regulations that may be promulgated there.
-Students and others who want specific information regarding their rights to access institutional educational records maintained in their names are advised to contact the registrar in Gibbons Hall.
+Students and others who want specific information regarding their rights to access institutional educational records maintained in their names are advised to contact the registrar.

 Sponsored billing occurs when your employer or a third party is paying your bill or a portion of your bill on your behalf.
 Instead of your statement reflecting the full tuition and fees, it will indicate the dollar amounts for the charges for tuition and fees and the credit amounts the third party has indicated that they are responsible to pay.